 We take great pride in making sure we give our children a broad and balanced education and help prepare them for life at (and after) primary school.
 It is our aim that pupils will be well equipped when they leave to be able to go on to make positive contributions and lead happy lives.
 We set high expectations for learning, behaviour and respect for each other and this underpins everything we do.
 Our talented staff strives to create successful learners, confident individuals and responsible citizens and it is this aim that motivates us every day.

-More information about the School is available on its website: www.theglobeprimary.co.uk up to behave appropriately and with integrity then we must model this behaviour
+More information about the School is available on its website: www.theglobeprimary.co.uk actual

 At REAch2 Academy Trust, our actions and our intentions as school leaders are guided by our Touchstones: